Connect with a certified trainer for free

 What causes Posterior Impingement Syndrome of elbow?

 Repetitive throwing motions force the bony tip of the elbow, called the olecranon, to repeatedly jam into the fossa (pit at the back of the elbow).
-This motion causes wear and tear, as well as inflammation of the tissues at the back of the elbow joint.
+This motion causes wear and tear and inflammation of the tissues at the back of the elbow joint.
+This repeated contact can result in olecranon impingement and contribute to elbow extension pain.
 Baseball pitchers and tennis players are often at risk for this condition due to the repetitive extension of the elbow required in their sports.

 • Elbow impingement is common in these sports: